litmuschaos/v1-litmus-docs/docs/chaostoolkit-aws-ec2-terminate.md

 ## Details

-- Causes EC2 Terminate instance failure of application replicas using chaostoolkit based on provided namespace and Label while doing health checks against the endpoint
+- Causes EC2 Terminate instance failure of application replicas using ChaosToolKit based on provided namespace and Label while doing health checks against the endpoint
 - Tests deployment sanity with steady state hypothesis executed pre and post pod failures, which is running on AWS EC2 instance
 - Service resolution will fail if application is not able to launch on new EC2 instance.